 Now imagine that working in healthcare.

-The definitive round-up of GDPR as it celebrates its first anniversary.
+Related: GDPR anniversary: has the regulation backfired?
+What next? – The definitive round-up of GDPR as it celebrates its first anniversary.
 Has GDPR backfired? what next for GDPR?

 “So the NHS doctor,” says de Salaberry, “is adding data with each consultation or lab test, but as third parties start using that data for either research or marketing purposes, up until now, you have no visibility of who is making use of it.
 So, for example, you’re using a wearable device connected to a health app, and you’re collecting data, but you don’t know where the company behind the app is selling that data to.